jackalope-code/stream-overlay/README.md

   - Set up env vars that work for now for build/dev and revisit later
   - Sanity checks on API/client communication (look for ghost ID bug)
   - Remove log statements
-4. Generate Overlay View page from Overlay Edit Page
-5. Implement release tagging
+- Implement release tagging
-6. Merge + Branch
-7. Support videos w/ realtime sync
-  - Broadcast play/pause, timesync on load, resync from server on drag.
-  - Ensure videos play through without restarting
-  - Ensure videos are roughly in sync so that there aren't noticeable differences between editor/broadcaster screens.
-8. Revisit build process
+- Revisit build process
   - Build and serve site with VPS NGINX on a Droplet, GitHub Pages, Gatsby, Netlify, etc. Pick one for now.
   - Fix docker environment variables
   - Have better flags for automatic builds
   - Add deployment instructions to README
 - 0.9 CHECKPOINT: Publish, merge, and branch
 - Revisit the GUI
 - Save/import collections somehow?
+(User account sessions)
 - Add server persistance?
   - Redis?
 - Work on testing, security and stability